tivonahaug/pana-backend-challenge/README.md

 The goal of this task is to build an understanding of how you would structure databases and APIs, so no coding is actually necessary.
 We will use a whimsical doc and `NOTES.md` to write out your thoughts.

+### Before You Get Started

+We recognize that doing anything within a tight time constraint is an extra level of challenge that you won't face in your day to day job as an engineer.
+The goal of this challenge isn't for you to complete everything but for us to get a sense of how you solve problems, so if you don't end up finishing the "core requirements" in the time allotted that is not immediate cause for concern.
+Please ask any clarifying questions and work through your thought process as visibly as possible.
+We're excited to see what you create!

 ## Requirements

 ### Core Requirements